 Ally Bank is a successful online bank for customers who are looking for competitive interest rates and excellent customer support.
 Higher interest rates and reduced fees are possible since Ally doesn’t have to spend money on physical locations.
-Since Capital One does not have any physical locations, this account falls just a little behind.
-Everything else is the same as a well-reviewed smartphone app with no minimum charge to open.
+The operations of Ally and Capital One are nearly identical.
+It also has a well-reviewed smartphone app with no minimum charge to open.

-The Interest Checking account from Ally Bank is one of the few on our list that offers interest, however it only offers 0.25 percent.
-Online bill statements and debit Mastercard are also included in the account.
-Creating and using an account is a breeze, and the company’s customer support gets top grades.
+The Interest Checking account from Ally Bank is one of the few on our list that offers interest; however, it only offers 0.25 percent.
+The account also includes online bill statements and a debit MasterCard.
+Along with numerous positive reviews, the bank’s customer service unit gets top grades.

 3. Axos Bank Essential Checking